green-cats/router-php/README.md

 ```

 ## Patterns for route
-The patterns for the route are specified as {pattern}.
+The parameters for the route are specified as {pattern}.
 The route should not have the same parameters, they should have different names.

 ### Examples
 ```php